Bruce Bartlett: Political career

 In 1976, Bartlett began working for U.S. Congressman Ron Paul (R-Texas).
 Paul was defeated when he ran for re-election in November 1976.

 In January 1977, Bartlett went to work for U.S. Congressman Jack Kemp (R-New York) as a staff economist.
 Bartlett spent much of his time on tax issues, helping to draft the Kemp-Roth tax bill, which ultimately formed the basis of Ronald Reagan's 1981 tax cut.
 Bartlett's book, Reaganomics: Supply-Side Economics in Action, appeared in 1981 (New Rochelle, NY: Arlington House Publishers).
 He also co-edited the book The Supply-Side Solution (Chatham, NJ: Chatham House Publishers, 1983).

 In 1978, Bartlett went to work for Perry Duryea, who was the Republican candidate for governor of New York.
 Duryea was defeated in November and Bartlett returned to Washington, where he joined the staff of newly elected Senator Roger Jepsen (R-Iowa).

 Reagan administration

 In 1981, Jepsen became Vice chairman of the Joint Economic Committee of Congress and Bartlett became deputy director of the committee's staff.
 Jepsen became chairman in 1983 and Bartlett became executive director of the JEC.
 During this period, the committee was very active in promoting Ronald Reagan's economic policies.

-In late 1984, Bartlett became vice president of Polyconomics, a New Jersey-based consulting company founded by Jude Wanniski, a former editorial writer with The Wall Street Journal, that advised Wall Street clients on economic and investment policy.
-Bartlett left in 1985 to become a senior fellow at the Heritage Foundation in Washington, where he specialized in tax policy and was involved in the debate around the Tax Reform Act of 1986.
+In late 1984, Bartlett became vice president of Polyconomics, a New Jersey–based consulting company founded by Jude Wanniski, a former editorial writer with The Wall Street Journal, that advised Wall Street clients on economic and investment policy.
+Bartlett left in 1985 to become a senior fellow at The Heritage Foundation in Washington, D.C., where he specialized in tax policy and was involved in the debate around the Tax Reform Act of 1986.